awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-edit.md

 ## Edit a Trigger for a Repository \(Console\)<a name="how-to-notify-edit-console"></a>

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. From the list of repositories, choose the repository where you want to edit a trigger for repository events\.
+1. In **Repositories**, choose the repository where you want to edit a trigger for repository events\.

 1. In the navigation pane for the repository, choose **Settings**\.
 In **Settings**, choose **Triggers**\.

 1. From the list of triggers for the repository, select the trigger you want to edit, and then choose **Edit**\.

+   If this feature does not appear available in the new console experience, choose the navigation bar option **Return to the old experience**\.

 1. Make the changes you want to the trigger, and then choose **Update** to save your changes\.